JOIN US IN SAVING LIVES

-3. Tumor dormancy and therapy resistance.
+3. Intrinsic and acquired therapy resistance.
 Tumor cells can become dormant in primary tumors or at any time after metastatic dissemination and can persist in the dormant state for many years, allowing them to resist treatment.
 Our working hypothesis is that tumor-maintenance cells (tumor stem cells) are central to dormancy due to their non-proliferation or very slow turnover and their non-responsiveness to growth signals.
 We are delineating tumor dormancy in melanoma and characterizing sub-populations of cells with a major focus on slow-proliferating cells that have high proliferation potential hypothesizing that these cells are critical for dormancy and therapy resistance.
 We are then defining how tumor cells escape dormancy for growth, invasion, and metastasis, and developing strategies for therapy.
 Using our unique three-dimensional melanoma and squamous cell carcinoma models, we are determining how microenvironmental cues from the matrix or other cells such as B cells, macrophages, and endothelial cells drive gene activation, leading to a signaling cascade for proliferation and invasion.
 These studies will lead to in-depth investigations of tumor heterogeneity and the dynamic regulation of genes that define sub-populations with specialized biologic functions.
 Our long-term goal is to develop strategies for two therapies, one for eliminating the bulk of the tumor, the other for small sub-populations that escape all major therapeutic strategies.
 Such combinations should achieve elimination of all tumor cells, which is required in melanoma because single tumor cells are capable of tumor induction in immunodeficient animals.